NiklasMerz/explainer-webview-local-content/README.md

 <!-- If there are "adjacent" goals which may appear to be in scope but aren't,
 enumerate them here.
 This section may be fleshed out as your design progresses, and you encounter necessary technical and other trade-offs. -->

-Providing an API that can be used as a network interceptor/proxy for request to arbitrary URLs is not in scope of this document.
+Providing an API that can be used as a network interceptor/proxy for requests to arbitrary URLs is not in scope of this explainer.

 ## API proposals